waggle-sensor/machinelearning/ALE/README.md

 * Dynamically show changes in cache size to debug if cache is removing and adding data correctly ** saved in log, just need to display
 * Improve UI
+* In engine class, clean trainBatch, valTest, and evalCache.
+* Fix train, val, eval to use remainder of data in last batch

 ## DONE
 * Added ToyA dataset and ToyA_NN model